Massachusetts Criminal Justice Degree Programs

 As a prospective criminal justice student, you may be drawn to Massachusetts because of the many career and educational options.
-Massachusetts is currently undergoing a major criminal justice reform, according to New England Public Radio.
-As the state aims to prevent crime, rehabilitate drug users, and lower the amount of people in the prison system, graduates can take advantage of several career paths.
+Massachusetts is currently undergoing a major criminal justice reform, according to a recent report on New England Public Radio.
+As the state aims to shift the focus away from punishment, rehabilitate drug users, and lower recidivism rates, graduates can take advantage of several career paths.
 Criminal justice professionals can find the support of several organizations in Massachusetts, such as the Massachusetts Association of Crime Analysts.
 Find out more about criminal justice programs in your city to learn how you can start a career in this field.
 Simply use our directory of online and on-campus schools to get started.

 Major Massachusetts Cities

 Criminal Justice Education in Massachusetts

 Criminal justice is a growing career field in Massachusetts and across the nation.
 It is also a varied industry that encompasses many different types of jobs.
-Most people who plan to make their career in criminal justice earn at least a bachelor degree from an accredited college in Massachusetts.
+Most people who plan to make their career in criminal justice earn at least a bachelor's degree from an accredited college in Massachusetts.
 However, some entry-level positions require only an associate degree or no post-secondary education.
 If you're ready to pursue a criminal justice education, use our school listings below to request information and compare programs near you.

-If you do plan to enroll a bachelor or master degree program, you can expect to complete several courses of criminal justice core curriculum courses.
+If you do plan to enroll a bachelor's or master's degree program, you can expect to complete several courses of criminal justice core curriculum courses.
 Some of these may include:

 - Ethics in Criminal Justice